jmh5ad/R_for_Digital_Humanities/Session_3/README.md

 #  Introduction to R Programming

-**Description:** This section gives a general overview of text mining using `tidytext` functions.
-The grammar and syntax of the `tidy` functions in R are quite different.  :
+**Description:** This section provides more functions for text mining and continues with some basic R syntax.

-*  Variables & Assignment Statements,
-*  Variables that Hold Lists & Vectors,
-*  Reading Text files and Writing Output to the Console,
-*  Existing Functions,
-*  Creating word clouds,
-*  Cleaning Text.
+*  Sentiment Analysis,

 Use Case: For Learners in the humanities who are interested in learning about text processing.
  (Not intended for researchers)